Frequently asked questions

 What happens if someone posts a negative comment about my auction lot?

-Our moderators will allow users to add constructive opinions about an auction lot, but if you believe any comment is inaccurate please contact us immediately.
+Our moderators will allow people to add constructive opinions about an auction lot, but if you believe any comment is inaccurate, please contact us.

 Do I get to approve the auction listing before it goes live?